Other common name(s): noni fruit, noni juice, Indian mulberry, morinda, hog apple, meng koedoe, mora de la India, ruibarbo caribe, wild pine

 The safety and long-term effects of noni juice and other noni products are not well known.
 A few cases of liver problems have been reported in people taking noni in European countries.
 One of these patients had previous liver damage and required a liver transplant, but the others recovered when noni was stopped.

-Relying on this type of treatment alone and avoiding or delaying conventional medical care for cancer, may have serious health consequences.
+Talk with your doctor, nurse, or pharmacist about using noni with the medicines you are taking.
+Relying on this type of treatment alone and avoiding or delaying conventional medical care for cancer may have serious health consequences.

 More information from your American Cancer Society